Casey Affleck: Early life and education

-Caleb Casey McGuire Affleck-Boldt was born on August 12, 1975, in Falmouth, Massachusetts, to Christopher Anne "Chris" Boldt and Timothy Byers Affleck.
+Caleb Casey McGuire Affleck-Boldt was born on August 12, 1975, in Falmouth, Massachusetts, to Christine Anne "Chris" Boldt and Timothy Byers Affleck.
 The surname "Affleck" is of Scottish origin.
-He also has Irish, German, English, and Swiss ancestry.
+He also has Irish, German, English, and Swedish ancestry.
 Affleck's maternal great-great-grandfather, Heinrich Boldt, known for the discovery of the Curmsun Disc, emigrated from Prussia in the late 1840s.
 His mother was a Radcliffe College- and Harvard-educated elementary school teacher.
 His father worked sporadically as an auto mechanic, a carpenter, a bookie, an electrician, a bartender, and a janitor at Harvard University.
 In the mid-1960s, he had been a stage manager, director, writer and actor with the Theater Company of Boston.
 During Affleck's childhood, his father was "a disaster of a drinker".
 Affleck first started acting by "reenacting what was happening at home" during role play exercises at Alateen meetings.

 After his parents divorced when he was nine, Affleck and his older brother, Ben, lived with their mother and visited their father weekly.
 He learned to speak Spanish during a year spent traveling around Mexico with his mother and brother when he was ten.
+At the time, his brother Ben was filming The Second Voyage of the Mimi, which was set in Mexico.
 The two brothers spent "all of our time together, pretty much.
 Obviously at school we were in different grades, but we had the same friends."
 When Affleck was fourteen, his father moved to Indio, California, to enter a rehabilitation facility, and later worked there as an addiction counselor.
 He reconnected with his father during visits to California as a teenager: "I got to know him, really, because he was sober for the first time ...
 The man I knew before that was just completely different."